playmer/sdl_gpu_by_example/site/content/lessons/003_Triangle.md

 };
 ```

 Now we've discussed that Vertex Shaders have to output geometry, we do this through returning a value from our `main` function which we'll be writing in a moment.
 That said, we do not need to return just a single value.
-Vertex Shaders can also output data for Pixel Shaders to use.
+Vertex Shaders can also output data for Fragment Shaders to use.
 In general these values will be interpolated based on the values of the vertices output by this function based on the position of the pixel within the triangle those vertices make up.
-We'll discuss this in a bit more detail during the FullScreen Triangle section below.
+We'll discuss this in a bit more detail during the FullScreen Triangle example in the next chapter.

 So, to return multiple values, you create a struct that contains those values.
 The shader needs to know which field means what and the method by which we do this are called "Semantics" in HLSL.